How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 Quick Answer — How to Paint a Rainy Day Watercolor

-• Water controls everything, not color — the amount of water on your paper and brush determines whether edges are soft or hard, whether paint spreads or sits still.
-Hue and saturation matter far less than most beginners think.
+• Water controls everything, not colour — the amount of water on your paper and brush determines whether edges are soft or hard, whether paint spreads or holds.
+Hue matters far less than most beginners think

-• Value is the priority — how light or dark a passage is matters more than which color it is.
-A grey sky in watercolor is correct not because you mixed the right grey, but because you got the value relationship right between the sky and the land beneath it.
+• Value is the priority — how light or dark a passage is matters more than which colour it is.
+A grey monsoon sky reads correctly not because of the grey you mixed, but because it sits at the right value relative to the land beneath it

-• Monsoon subjects ideal for wet-on-wet: overcast skies, misty treelines, rain on water, soft distance in landscape, flooded village paths reflecting sky.
+• Monsoon subjects ideal for wet-on-wet: overcast skies, misty treelines, rain on water, soft distance, flooded paths reflecting sky

-• Beginner mistake to avoid: adding more paint to fix a wet wash.
+• The beginner mistake that ruins most attempts: adding more paint to fix a wet wash.
 Wait for it to dry completely.
-Every touch on a drying wash makes it worse.
+Every touch on a drying wash makes it worse

 What Wet-on-Wet Actually Means